Viktor Giacobbo: Characters played

-Hasler once was a guest of a fictional programme about travelling, to tell the viewers about "Mailand" (Milan, Italy) however, there was an error in understanding and the city actually being discussed was Venice, Italy.
+Hasler once was a guest on a fictional programme about travelling, to tell the viewers about "Mailand" (Milan, Italy) however, there was an error in understanding and the city actually being discussed was Venice, Italy.
 Furthermore, Hasler thinks, the gondola (of which he shows a model) was a fertility goddess symbol.
 According to Viktors Universum 1, DVD 1/2, Hasler earns money by selling these souvenirs.
-Other sketches show Hasler in other jobs: leader of a private army of civilians, hawker (seller) at an esoteric fair.
-Regularly, Hasler is said to be a producer / seller of adult movies.
+Other sketches show Hasler in other jobs: leader of a private army of civilians, and hawker (seller) at an esoteric fair.
+Regularly, Hasler is said to be a producer/seller of adult movies.

 Hasler drives a "Chevrolet Corvette Stingray“.
 One of his favourite locals (tavern or pub) is the "Pattaya" bar, a bar that actually exists in Zürich.
 Harry has a father, who resembles himself, Konrad Hasler.
 Further, he has an uncle, that isn't similar to him, but is a regular and respectable-looking elder man, who is a bit silent.

 According to a comment by Giaccobo, Hasler's first appearance was in a sketch about a fictional discussion programme, that dealt with humour.
 But then, he wasn't called "Hasler", but "Grüter" or "Grütter".
-He doesn't really enrich the fictional discussion programme, but told jokes about Manta drivers instead of discussing humor.
+He doesn't really enrich the fictional discussion programme but tells jokes about Manta drivers instead of discussing humour.

 Giacobbo played a Christmas Santa on the street which was filmed by a hidden camera.
 The "Santa" spoke like Harry Hasler, and pretended to intimately (physically) know a female passerby.
 In another sequence, the "Santa" had the "Italian guy"'s (see below) pronunciation.